andrewcargill/johans_eco_timber/README.md

 ### Future Features
 - Email response system for Admin
+    - This could be an extra database linked to the existing database
+    - Or a separate email system
 - Contact form on main website (access without login)
+    - The danger of this is that Johan would get half-enquires via this system.
 - Online shop (So that company can advertise timber they have for sale)
 - Online chat
+    - A user could book a time to chat online or specific times could be advertised when Johan will be online
 - Enquiry form could evolve into online chat/video booking system
+    - An integration of the above ideas
 - Refinement of styling for mobile devices

 ***